GoReala23/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The WTWR back-end project is focused on creating a server for the WTWR application.
 This project involves working with databases, setting up security and testing, and deploying web applications on a remote machine.
-The goal is to create a server with an API and user authorization.authorization.
+The goal is to create a server with an API and user authorization.

 ## Project Description